femfataal/FMP/prototype.md

+## Entry 01/11/2023 - T&R ##

+I started working with Locofy, but I'm porbably going to have to make changes as it won't allow for as much creative freedom as I would have like.
+I think I can still pivot though.
+I should see if I can get a React code and host that locally.
+Ideally this week.
+So that on Friday I can start worrying about api call.

 ## Entry 01/11/2023 - Rilla ##

 Okay so I might want to change the concept a little bit and steer it to a slightly more speculative direction, that or I'll throw myself of a cliff of boredom.